Out on loan at Hamilton but striker Bruce Anderson has not given up on his dream of leading Aberdeen's attack next season and beyond - Evening Express

 Anderson has made just three Premiership starts for the Dons with another 28 league appearances off the bench.

-He started the opening game of this season as the lone striker in the 1-0 loss to Rangers when the Dons were in the midst of a centre-forward injury crisis.
+He started the opening game of this season as the lone striker in the 1-0 loss to Rangers when the Dons were dealing with a centre-forward injury crisis.

 “I have gone through a lot this year in my personal life and the manager always made sure I was alright off the pitch and that shows the mark of him.